 ROBOTICS

-Robotics is a hands-on, innovative and fun program designed to engage students in STEM (Science, Technology, Engineering and Math) while developing social/emotional skills for teamwork and collaboration.
+Robotics is a hands-on, innovative and fun program designed to engage students in STEAM (Science, Technology, Engineering, Arts and Math) while developing the social and emotional skills needed for teamwork and collaboration.
 The focus is on getting students excited about acquiring skills that will help them in college and the workforce.

-This past year, Aspen High School sent 3 teams to the FIRST Tech Challenge robotics state championship at Mountain Range High School in Denver.
-The top 31 Colorado teams competed and our AHS teams excelled.
-Robo Yetis placed 13th overall and the Backcountry team placed 15th overall and 2nd for the Collins Aerospace Innovate award.
-The Black Forest team placed 1st overall and qualified for the Worlds competition.
+In the last five years, our robotics teams have achieved so many accolades.
+Aspen High School sent 3 teams to the FIRST Tech Challenge robotics state championship at Mountain Range High School in Denver.
+Aspen Middle School had four teams advance to the First Lego League State Championships.
+The Black Forest team at AHS placed 1st overall in state competitions and qualified for the Worlds competition.
 This is the first time that an Aspen team has won an overall robotics competition at the state level.
 These experiences are life-changing for our students.

 0